jftuga/fstat/README.md

   -i	case-insensitive sort by file name
   -m	convert file sizes to mebibytes
   -n	sort by file name
+  -od
+    	only display directories
+  -of
+    	only display files
+  -ol
+    	only display symbolic links
   -q	do not display file errors
   -s	sort by file size
   -t	append total file size and file count